Big, bigger, Phuket

 There are even day trips where you can explore various islands by jet ski.

-In Patong and Karon (among others) you can try parasailing.
-You’re strapped to a speedboat while wearing a type of parachute and you’ll soar high above the beach and the sea.
+In Patong and Karon (among others), you can try parasailing.
+You’re strapped to a speedboat while wearing a type of parachute, soaring high above the beach and the sea.

 Tip: With both jet skiing and parasailing, we’ve heard of many who felt cheated – either due to the time they were given or being asked to pay extra for “damaging” something.
 To avoid any surprises, it’s a good idea to check reviews of the operator on Google beforehand.
 Also, be sure to take photos of the jet ski (especially if there are any scratches) before you use it.